About the State Register

 Ethics Commission Opinions lists the date and subject matter of newly issued formal opinions of the West Virginia Ethics Commission.

 The Register publication date is the last business day of the week, ordinarily Friday, unless it has to be moved forward due to a holiday.
-Filing closes at the 5:00 p.m. two days before that (usually Wednesday).
+Filing closes at the 5:00 p.m. the day before publication.